Lower Back Stretching Exercises

 4. To come up safely, press your feet into the floor to stabilize your legs.

-1. Narrow or widen your stance by adjusting your back leg if you feel you need less or more of a stretch.
+1. Narrow or widen your stance by adjusting your back leg if you feel you need

-2. If you have adequate flexibility in your hamstrings, lower your head down towards your toes to feel the stretch in the lower back.
+2. If you have adequate flexibility in your hamstrings, lower your head down

 3. Bend your front knee if you feel pressure at the back of the knee joint.